How Can I Get Over an Affair?

 Here are some suggestions:

-- The one who had the affair must break it off.
+- The one who had an affair must stop.
 Most importantly, finally and permanently.
 You both need a solid foundation to rebuild on.

 - Leave no room for doubt.
-Be clear and transparent about where you are and who you’re with.
+Be clear and transparent about where you are and who you want to be with.

 - It’s about rebuilding trust.
 Don’t be afraid to ask or answer questions.

 - Manage your communications.
-Agree a time limit.
+Agree on a time limit.
 Try not to talk if you’re emotional or tired.
-If possible don’t be accusatory.
-Above all, talk about how you feel.
+If possible, don’t be accusatory.
+Above all, communicate how you feel.

 - Discuss options for limiting the chances of the situation repeating itself for you or your partner.